speedyswimmer1000/linode-dyn-dns/README.md

 A lightweight Dynamic DNS service using the [Linode API](http://www.linode.com/api).

+This is a fork with light modifications from https://github.com/andrewchilds/linode-dyn-dns; all credit is his.

 ## What would I use it for?

 You have a internet connection without a fixed IP and a [Linode](http://www.linode.com) account.
 This script lets you access that network remotely using a domain name like apartment.domain.com, without having to keep track of a dynamic IP, which can change without warning.